 - Equipment used for loading and unloading waste.

-- Optimization of transportation routes and logistics.
+- Optimisation of transportation routes and logistics.

 1. What is the key principle of effective Municipal Solid Waste Management?